liuchengxu/space-vim/README.md

 Q: Why develop this?

 A: I was amazed by spacemacs' beautiful GUI and mnemonic key bindings when using it at the first time.
 Now I often use spacemacs when in GUI environment.
-But in terminal, vim is definitely my first choice.
+But in the terminal, vim is definitely my first choice.
 Then I hope to maintain consistency in operation as much as possible in either scenario.
 Hence I try to reconfigure the vim based on spacemacs' architecture, especially in key bindings and GUI.
 This is space-vim at present.

+Q: How do you think of space-vim, and some other vim configurations/distributions derived from spacemacs?

+A: Spacemacs' popularity indeed benefits a great number of people, making remarkable contributions to the community.
+I truly appreciate @syl20bnr and the whole contributors' outstanding works and have learnt many lessons from spacemacs.

+But for space-vim, it was merely a personal vim configuration for the purpose of convenience of users using vim and spacemacs at the same time.
+I am glad that some people like it and give many suggestions to improve it.

+If you like space-vim and are willing to polish it, feel free to give any pieces of advice.
+However, don't mean that I am positive on spending extra time joining some community focusing on make a spacemacs-like vim distribution.
+You can also fork it to build up your own customized vim configuration.
+It's an open source project, you can turn it into any shape you like.

 ## Contributions